dvoiss/global-gradle-plugin/README.md

 In the example below I add the [godot plugin](https://github.com/hannesstruss/godot) so that *all* my gradle projects *anywhere* on my machine will log build times in the background and also have a task specified by godot to generate a report that tells me how long I spend per week, month, etc. waiting for the given project to build.

-This is an example of a plugin I want to use, but don't want to individually add to each project and don't want to commit to version control when I may be the only finding use in it.
+This is an example of a plugin you may want to use, but don't want to individually add to each project and also don't always want to commit to version control when your team may not use it or may have their own plugins that they prefer.

 ```groovy
 initscript {